 Map: Click on map pin

-As usual the motel accommodations were something to write about.
-The proprietor was upset when I told him I was only going to stay one night.
-He got over it.
+As usual last night’s motel accommodations were something to write about.
+The proprietor was upset when I told him I was only going to stay one night vice the original two.
+He got over it – slowly.
 Lisa was appalled at the exterior; the interior was not much better.
 On the other hand, it had a shower.
 What else does a hiker need?

-Well, a hiker needs his laundry done so I inquired about said service.
+Well, a hiker needs his laundry done so I inquired of the above proprietor about said service.
 I was advised that once the business laundry was finished at about 17:30 I could get mine done.
+Fine.

 Supper arrived on schedule and we three ate together in the parking lot while sitting on lawn chairs.
 (See Lisa’s opinion above!)

 I advised Klaus that I would get an Uber car to pick us up this morning at 06:30.
-At the appointed time I learned that no Uber drivers work on Sunday!
+At the appointed time I learned that Uber drivers don’t work on Sunday!
 Terrific.
 We moved to the roadway of VT-10 and stuck out our thumbs.
-A mile and a half closer to town (we were walking) a man on his way to his shell (boat) down at the river picked us up.
+A mile and a half closer to town (we had started walking) a man on his way to his shell (boat) down at the river picked us up.
 We were very appreciative.

 The first ten miles of the hike were some of the best trails to date.
 Wonderful inclines and soft pine needles underfoot.
-Then it got tough and all I could do was imagine a pair of heels in front of me that I was supposed to keep up with.
+Then it got tough and I could only imagine Relentless’ heels in front of me that I was supposed to keep up with.
 I did my best.

-If JaxDad falls in the forest and Relentless was not present, can it be proved that a fall occurred?
-Absent a cut on the face, a skinned shin or a torn shirt the answer would be No. Man-o-man, just before I turned onto the blue-blazed trail to the shelter I was on my back struggling to find vertical.
+If JaxDad falls in the forest and Relentless was not there to call it, can it be proved that JaxDad fell – again?
+Absent a cut on the face, a skinned shin or a torn shirt the answer would be No. But man-o-man, just before turning onto the blue-blazed trail to a shelter I slipped and was on my back struggling mightily to find a way back to a vertical posture.
 Grabbing hold of a nearby sapling and rolling myself onto my knees saved me from the humility of waiting for the next hiker.
-That position iced my decision to call it a day!
+That on-back position position iced my decision to call it a day!